 Size of transaction test

-- For share acquisitions and mergers, the asset value or turnover of the target (or the merging entities in the case of mergers) exceeded CAD 96,000,000 in Canada in the last financial year; or
+- For share acquisitions, the asset value or turnover of the target exceeded CAD 96,000,000 in Canada in the last financial year; or

-- For asset acquisitions, the book value of the assets acquired, or the turnover generated by the assets acquired, exceeded CAD 96,000,000 in Canada in the last financial year.
+- For asset acquisitions, the book value of the assets acquired, or the turnover generated by the assets acquired, exceeded CAD 96,000,000 in Canada in the last financial year; or

 Regardless of size, even if the transaction is not notifiable, all mergers and acquisitions of control over, or a significant interest in the whole or a part of, a business that has sufficient local nexus is subject to investigation and review by the Canadian Commissioner of Competition for up to one year after closing.